Solving a wet bilge mystery

-To be fair, they paid for our labour to remove and refit after re-welding a conversation with Jeanneau.
+They paid for our labour to remove and refit after re-welding a conversation with Jeanneau.
 Problem solved.

 Now we get to the point of telling you this story.
 As it happens, the mystery was not confined to our yacht.
-I helped another dealer out who was having a nightmare with a client.
-The same sort of problem, a tiny leak but not when the yacht sat idle, so it was tough to diagnose the problem.
+I helped another dealer who was having a nightmare with a client.
+The same sort of problem, a tiny leak, but not when the yacht sat idle, so it was tough to diagnose the problem.